-The names and contact details of the current Compliance Officers are set forth in this Manual in "Annex Contact Persons" to Part A issues should be, in the first instance, resolved at your local Company level.
+You may also contact the Ombudsman regarding your questions, doubts or suspicions about compliance.
+However, this should only occur in exceptional cases, as any concerns and compliance issues should be, in the first instance, resolved at your local Company level.
 Usually questions regarding compliance issues can be dealt with much faster and in a more straightforward manner in direct discussions with your supervisor, HR Department or your Compliance Officer, since they are the most familiar with the day-to-day business in your area.
 Therefore, carefully consider whether it is really necessary to contact the Ombudsman directly rather than your supervisor, HR Department or your Compliance Officer.